 A real society comprises hundreds of millions of social beings, each with a trillion-synapse brain, who pursue their well-being while affecting the well-being of others in complex networks with massive positive and negative externalities, many of them historically unprecedented.
 It is bound to defy any simple narrative of what will happen under a given set … Continue reading A Rational Approach to Politics Is to Treat Societies as Ongoing Experiments Steven Pinker

-Don’t do Knowledge Management You don’t do Knowledge Management (KM)!
-You respond to business problems and develop business opportunities using KM tools.
-There are NO KM initiatives Strictly speaking, there is no such thing as a KM initiative.
-You don’t do KM.
-There are no KM strategies.
-There are only business problems, challenges, opportunities, business … Continue reading Don’t Do Knowledge Management ** You respond to business problems & develop business opportunities using KM tools
+Knowledge and Information Management (KIM) Knowledge Is Not Power Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Don’t do Knowledge Management You don’t do Knowledge Management (KM)!
+You respond to business problems and develop business opportunities using KM tools. … Continue reading Don’t Do Knowledge Management ** You respond to business problems & develop business opportunities using KM tools